ursatile/css4eng/304-using-css-grid.md

     <img src="./images/masonry-layout.png" alt="Masonry Layout">
     <figcaption>Example of a Masonry Layout</figcaption>
 </figure>

-There is a [proposal to add a masonry grid to CSS](https://css-tricks.com/css-masonry-css-grid/), so you could build a layout like the one above by specifying the grid columns as usual and setting `grid-template-rows` to `masonry`; however, at the time I'm writing this, it's only available as a technology preview in experimental versions of Safari, so I reckon it'll be mid-2026 at the earliest before we see any support across Chrome and/or Firefox for masonry grids; in the meantime, if you're trying to create this kind of layout, the only option is to use JavaScript to
+There is a [proposal to add a masonry grid to CSS](https://css-tricks.com/css-masonry-css-grid/), so you could build a layout like the one above by specifying the grid columns as usual and setting `grid-template-rows` to `masonry`; however, at the time I'm writing this, it's only available as a technology preview in experimental versions of Safari, so I reckon it'll be mid-2026 at the earliest before we see any support across Chrome and/or Firefox for masonry grids; in the meantime, if you're trying to create this kind of layout, you'll have to get a bit creative.

-## Grid Shorthand
+## Grid Shorthand Syntaxes

-The property `grid` is a shorthand syntax covering:

-* `grid-auto-columns`
-* `grid-auto-flow`
-* `grid-auto-rows`
-* `grid-template-areas`
-* `grid-template-columns`
+OK, this is where it gets complicated... and maybe a little tedious.
+But the problem with covering something like CSS grid in this kind of course is that there's about a thousand different ways to write a CSS grid spec, so there's no telling which ones you might encounter out there in the wild when you're maintaining or modifying existing code that uses a CSS grid.
+We're not going to go through *all* the possible variants, but here's the ones to look out for.

+### grid-template

+First, there's a `grid-template` shorthand property for defining areas, rows, and columns.
+If you only specify the named areas, you'll get a completely auto-sized grid; you can also specify the height of each row alongside the row definition, and if you want to specify the column widths as well, put a slash after the grid areas and list the column track sizes there:

+{% example grid-template-shorthand.html elements="style" iframe %}

+### grid

+There's also the `grid` shorthand property, which covers al the possible grid properties and --- confusingly --- also lets you use the `grid-template` syntax as part of the shorthand.

-* `grid-template-rows`
+*

 Like most CSS shorthand properties, it's redundant if you're only specifying a single property, useful if you're specifying two or three properties, and rapidly becomes unreadable if you pack in many more than that.

+Here's the deal.
+If `grid` starts with a quoted string, then it's the shorthand version of the grid template areas syntax:

+{% example grid-shorthand-with-areas.html elements="style" %}

+If it starts with anything else, it's the other version.